swagger-api/swagger-editor/docs/config.md

 #### `useBackendForStorage`
 Set to ``true`` to enable a backend.

-#### `backendHealthCheckTimeout`
-Timeout in millseconds of the http request to healthchecks the backend.
-Set it to `-1` to disable backend health check completely.

-##### note:
-This healthcheck is actually hitting location.href, not the url specified by backendEndpoint

 #### `backendThrottle`
 The timeout for throttling backend calls.
 The default is 200 milliseconds